jenn-le/blackjack-slackbot/README.md

 ## Environment Variables
 These must be passed into docker for the bot to work.

-SLACK_BOT_TOKEN: This can be found when you have created a bot for you channel and installed it.
+SLACK_BOT_TOKEN: This can be found when you have created a bot for your channel and installed it.
+It should be under installed app settings.